gboigwe/AirBnB_clone/README.md

 To update a user's email address: update User 123 email "newemail@example.com" To delete a user: destroy User 123
 To list all users: all User
-To count the number of users: count User
+To count the number of users: count User.